blueardour/BMXNet/README.md

-# disappointed with this project(bugs, simulated implementation not real one, hard to debug) give it up.
+# Disappointed with this project(bugs, simulated implementation not real one, hard to debug) give it up.
 2019.04.17

 # xnor enhanced neural nets // Hasso Plattner Institute